 Italian Export Companies

-Thirty corporations rank among Forbes Global 2000 for 2015.
-Below is a sample of the major Italian companies that Forbes included:
+Thirty corporations rank among Forbes Global 2000.
+Below is a sample of the major Italian companies that Forbes included.

 - Eni (oil, gas)

 - Finmeccanica (aerospace)